RoxanaDev1/ZMProject/readme.md

 The project is built with TypeScript/React using VSCode.

 The requirements the following:
-1. Fetch 10 random stories.
+* Fetch X random stories.
-2. Sort the stories based on their score.
+* Sort the stories based on their score.
-3. Show the following information: Story title/url/timestamp/score and author id/karma score.
+* Show the following information: Story title/url/time stamp/score and author id/karma score.
-4. All data should be fetched before showing anything.
+* All data should be fetched before showing anything.

 Extra functionality:
-1. Load more - fetching 10 more random stories.
+* Load more - fetching X more random stories.

 ### Installing